 Congenital elbow luxation (CEL) in dogs is classified into three types: humeroradial (Type I), humeroulnar (Type II) and combined humeroradial and humeroulnar (Type III)—the most common being humeroulnar.1,2 Type I is more common in large-breed dogs, while Type II is more common in small-breed dogs.3 CEL can be unilateral or bilateral, so it’s important to obtain radiographs of both limbs.

 In this case, the radiographs revealed caudal and lateral displacement of the left radial head with an open distal radial physis, findings that are most consistent with Type I CEL.
-Traumatic luxation can’t be entirely ruled out, but in light of the patient's age, the physical examination findings (including the other abnormalities, this diagnosis is considered much less likely.
-The radiographs also revealed aplasia of the medial epicondyle.
+Traumatic luxation is not considered possible in light of the radiographic appearance, the patient's age and the physical examination findings.
 No radiographic evidence of osteoarthritis was seen, but it will likely develop over time.
 The right elbow was normal radiographically.

 Treatment options depend on the severity of the pathology.
 If the clinical signs are mild, you can try conservative management, but if the patient develops pain, the luxation worsens or significant bone remodeling is present, surgical intervention may be necessary.3